 Tom Conway, the firm's owner, has a B.S. in Economics from the University of Dayton.

-In his third decade in practice, Tom has accumulated hundreds of hours of advanced professional education to continue to educate himself to better assist his clientele.
+In his fourth decade in practice, Tom has accumulated hundreds of hours of advanced professional education to continue to educate himself to better assist his clientele.
 For that effort, Tom as earned the coveted professional designations of:

 Tom was featured at the 73rd Session of Continuing Professional (CPA) & Continuing Legal Education Seminar in Pittsburgh, speaking on Irrevocable Life Insurance Trusts and Charitable Lead Trusts in Qualified Plans.